 Angus Soft Fruits was established in 1994 by three growers – Lochy Porter, his father Willie and cousin, James Gray.
-The business has expanded through working with Angus Growers Ltd, a soft fruit producer organisation and through collaboration with over 50 like minded growers globally for year round supply.
+The business has expanded through working with Angus Growers Ltd, a soft fruit producer organisation and through a global collaboration with over 50 like-minded growers, for year round supply.

 The business is incredibly passionate about delivering great tasting fruit so, in addition to growing and packing berries, Angus Soft Fruits also breeds new varieties of strawberries, raspberries and blackberries.

 The primary aim of the varietal development programme is to bring new selections to the market, which demonstrate improved flavour, appearance, shelf life, disease resistance and yield than current varieties.